|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 In late 2015, via more precise calculations, I determined that the Earth is already on the threshold of Thermal Runaway.

 I have visited many places in North America where the agricultural output is constrained by the available supply of fresh water in the summer.
 Crops only grow well in a narrow internal temperature range.
 Plants control their internal temperature by evaporating water.
-Increasing the atmospheric greenhouse gas concentration increases the required evaporation rate for crop internal temperature maintenance and hence increases the amount of irrigation water required to maintain agricultural output.
+Increasing the atmospheric greenhouse gas concentration increases the evaporation rate required for crop internal temperature maintenance and hence increases the amount of irrigation water required to maintain agricultural output.
 In 2008 I developed a simple method of quantifying this increased irrigation water requirement.

 In practice, because the irrigation water supply is limited, an increase in atmospheric greenhouse gas concentration reduces cultivated land area and hence reduces the overall agricultural output.
-This issue has huge consequences on the world supply of agricultural carbohydrates for food, clothing, construction materials and synthetic liquid fuels.
+This issue has huge future consequences on the world supply of agricultural carbohydrates for food, clothing, construction materials and synthetic liquid fuels.